You're not going to believe this..but..but..I knew this verse was a comin'!

 Your refusal to see the false teachers Peter was writing about were once Christians and then turned back to the world is disheartening.

 "For if, after they have escaped the defilements of the world by the knowledge of the Lord and Savior Jesus Christ, they are again entangled in them and are overcome, the last state has become worse for them than the first.
 For it would be better for them not to have known the way of righteousness, than having known it, to turnaway from the holy commandment handed on to them.
-It has happened to them according to the trueproverb, “A DOG RETURNS TO ITS OWN VOMIT,” and, “A sow, after washing, returns to wallowing in the mire.”
+It has happened to them according to the trueproverb, “A DOG RETURNS TO ITS OWN VOMIT,” and, “A sow, after washing,

 To return to something, you have to leave it.
 They left the ways of the world, became Christians, and became unfaithful Christians because they returned to the sinful life of the world.
 They became false teachers and prophets because who better to speak lies about being Christianity than one who knew it but left for the pleasures of the world?
-Disheartening other Christians to leave the Lord, everybody knows it's not what they said.:raspberry-tounge:
+Disheartening other Christians to leave the Lord, everybody knows it's not what they said.

 I hate to tell you, but you're a calvinist, Calvin.
 Because calvinism is a system (speaking of systems) that is constructed so that if you admit one of the TULIP's the rest of the doctrines of calvinism are necessary conclusions.